Workshops

 StudSec

 Josephine is a member of StudSec, a cyber security association located at VU University Amsterdam.
-She is a junior software engineer currently working at Bol.
-Balancing a full-time job with a full-time masters of Computer Science at VU/UvA.
-Additionally, she loves to be involved in the community regularly attending events to promote the graduate program of Bol.
+She is incredibly skilled, having won the Hack4Her competition trice, in 2021, 2022 and 2023.
+She loves to be involved in the community and is regularly attending ICT-related events.

-In this workshop Josephine will teach you the basics of web hacking.
+In this workshop Josephine and Asia will teach you the basics of web hacking.
 You will learn how to find and exploit common vulnerabilities in web applications.

 This workshop is suitable for complete beginners.
 No prior experience is required at all.